 The goal of the project is to ensure that drinking water from the Scatter Creek aquifer is safe now and in the future.

 Why is the Health Department doing this and doing it now?

 Water quality monitoring data and an evaluation of the area geology show that the aquifer is highly vulnerable to pollution.

 - Evaluating conditions now gives us the best chance to maintain and improve water quality in the Scatter Creek aquifer.

 The health department and the Thurston County Board of Health have been concerned about water quality in the Scatter Creek

 aquifer for some time.
 The health department applied for a number of grants to support similar projects in recent years, but

 none were approved.
-Now that we have secured grant funding, we are able to move forward with the computer modeling,
+Now that we have secured grant funding, we are able to move forward with the groundwater monitoring, computer

 What will the project do?